Akaito/reassembly-ai-mod-example/README.md

 - Old AI DLLs keep reappearing after builds?
 	After you rename a project, you'll have to go manually delete the DLLs that Visual Studio built for you.
+They're in the "Release" folder.
 	"Build | Clean" won't delete files if VS doesn't create them (which, after a rename, it doesn't anymore).